Physics can explain human innovation and enlightenment

 To put it in physical terms—which is what Bejan prefers—the metaphorical tree that blocks the river’s rush leads a persistent and creative person to an innovation or an insight.
 They push the tree out of the way somehow, with thought and application.
 This, in turn, causes more cortical connections and more ideas to flow.

-That has a good chance of improving not only their lives, and the world we all share.
+That has a good chance of improving not only their lives, but the world we all share.